open/close all folders

 - Scars Are Forever: Played with.
 Sammael chooses to keep the scar until he can kill Lews Therin/Rand.
 It was stated that after the death, Sammael would ask for one of the other Forsaken to remove it.

 - Smug Snake: He was good, but his arrogance and ambition exceeeded his skill.
 In particular, though a skilled battlefield commander (Rand, through Lews Therin, recalls a number of notable victories he won for the Shadow), he doesn't seem to have had much of a grasp of subtlety, and wasted enough time during his final confrontation with Rand being ironic and theatrical that he didn't notice Mashadar until it was too late.
+In-universe, Moridin reflects that Sammael was just never as clever as he thought he was.

 - The Strategist: One of the Shadow's best generals, though Demandred was better.